Teshie/Teshie/README.md

 - 👋 Hi, I’m @Teshie
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning various good practices of web development
+- 🌱 I’m develop scalable websites with Javascript and Python
 - 💞️ I’m looking to collaborate on full stack web development projects
 - 📫 How to reach me teshomeaychiluhem@gmail.com